Matrix: Peer-to-Peer Multi-Agent Synthetic Data Generation Framework: Experiments

 \subsection{NaturalReasoning}

-NaturalReasoning~\cite{yuan2025naturalreasoningreasoningwild28m} is a large-scale dataset designed to advance reasoning capabilities of LLMs across diverse domains, including STEM, Economics, and Social Sciences.
+NaturalReasoning~\cite{yuan2025naturalreasoningreasoningwild28m} is a large-scale dataset designed to advance the reasoning capabilities of LLMs across diverse domains, including STEM, Economics, and Social Sciences.
 It contains 2.8M challenging questions generated automatically by LLMs.
 These questions are extracted and synthesized from pretraining corpora, ensuring high diversity and difficulty.
 Models fine-tuned on NaturalReasoning demonstrate improved sample efficiency and reasoning accuracy compared to prior datasets.
-In this experiment, we use Matrix to curate NaturalReasoning dataset, which consists of three agents, as illustrated in Figure~\ref{fig:nr}: \begin{itemize} \item \textbf{Filter:} English-language web documents are identified, and a fine-tuned LLaMA-3.1-3B-Instruct model classifies whether a document contains reasoning content or not.
-The classifier is trained on a subset of NaturalReasoning examples as positives and randomly sampled web documents as negatives. \item \textbf{Score:} Each document is evaluated along multiple quality axes using LLaMA-3.3-70B-Instruct, following prompts derived from the original NaturalReasoning methodology. \item \textbf{Question:} Questions are extracted from the filtered web documents, reference answers are identified when available, and independent reasoning steps leading to a final answer are generated, all using LLaMA-3.3-70B-Instruct. \end{itemize}
+In this experiment, we use Matrix to curate a NaturalReasoning-style dataset from raw web documents.
+This workflow stresses Matrix in a different regime than multi-turn dialogue: most inputs are filtered out early, while the remaining fraction triggers expensive downstream processing.
+The curation pipeline consists of three agents, as illustrated in Figure~\ref{fig:nr}: \begin{itemize} \item \textbf{Filter:} English-language web documents are identified, and a fine-tuned LLaMA-3.1-3B-Instruct model classifies whether a document contains reasoning content.
+The classifier is trained on a subset of NaturalReasoning examples as positives and randomly sampled web documents as negatives. \item \textbf{Score:} Each document is evaluated along multiple quality axes using LLaMA-3.3-70B-Instruct, following prompts derived from the original NaturalReasoning methodology. \item \textbf{Question:} Questions are extracted from the filtered web documents, reference answers are identified when available, and independent reasoning steps leading to a final answer are generated, all using LLaMA-3.3-70B-Instruct.
+Optionally, we grade the extracted answer and check its consistency against the independently generated answer to further filter low-quality examples. \end{itemize}

-For experiments, we processed up to 25M web documents from DCLM~\cite{li2025datacomplmsearchgenerationtraining}.
-The 3B model is highly efficient, as most documents are quickly filtered using a single token output (Yes/No).
-Only $5.45\%$ of web documents pass all filters, yielding approximately 1M high-quality reasoning questions and answers (Table~\ref{tab:nr-filter}).
+For large-scale curation, we process up to 25M web documents from DCLM~\cite{li2025datacomplmsearchgenerationtraining}.
+The 3B filter model is efficient because most documents are rejected with a single-token (Yes/No) output.
+Overall, 5.45\% of documents pass all filters, yielding approximately 1M high-quality reasoning questions and answers (Table~\ref{tab:nr-filter}).